theneva/dissertation/src/background.md

 Somewhat related to the microservice pattern, the system's user interface application (for example a web application) may consist of multiple web applications abstracted to look like a single application by a load balancer or proxy.
 These can be navigated without making the user aware that they are switching between applications, given a uniform look and feel.

 The microservice pattern is an increasingly popular alternative to the traditional _monolithic_ architecture.
-In this context, a monolithic application (or a _monolith_) refers to a large application where the entire system consists of a single code base executed within a single runtime (e.g., Java's Java Virtual Machine (JVM) or .NET's Common Language Runtime (CLR)).
+In this context, a monolithic application (or a _monolith_) refers to a large application where the entire system consists of a single code base executed within a single runtime (e.g., the Java Virtual Machine (JVM) or .NET's Common Language Runtime (CLR)).

 @castro:evaluating:2015 [p.
 590] conclude that there are several benefits to being able to publish a system as a set of smaller services that can be managed independently.
 Specifically, they point to independent development, deployment, scaling, operation, and monitoring as a key enabler for companies to manage large applications with a more practical methodology, and scale individual development teams more easily.